labex-labs/open-source-labs/css/30-seconds-of-css/lab-button-hover-grow-animation/step1.md

 # Button Grow Animation

-To create a grow animation on hover, follow these steps:

-1. Open `index.html` and `style.css`.
-2. Add the following HTML code to create a button with a class of "button-grow":
+`index.html` and `style.css` have already been provided in the VM.

+To create a grow animation on hover, you can use an appropriate `transition` to animate changes to the element.
+Use the `:hover` pseudo-class to change the `transform` property to `scale(1.1)`.
+This will grow the element when the user hovers over it.

+Here is an example code snippet you can use:

 ```html
 <button class="button-grow">Submit</button>
 ```

-3. Add the following CSS code to style the button and create the grow animation on hover:

 ```css
 .button-grow {